 Dr. Nicholls says: “ In the home, it is important to keep any areas pets have access to, clean and free from parasites.
 Regularly wash pet bedding and clean litter trays daily to reduce risks of infections passing on to humans.
 It is essential to keep your pets free from parasites by using safe and effective parasite prevention medication available from your vet and preventing cats from hunting and eating rodents.
 Teach children to wash hands after handling pets to prevent infections.”

 Keep litter ‘clean’

 Dirty cat litter is the number one cause of toxoplasmosis, which is why keeping it clean is so crucial.
 Toxoplasmosis is a parasite that can infect cats and humans alike.
 It is most worrisome for pregnant women as it can cause damage to a developing baby.
-Usually, humans contract toxoplasmosis from handling raw meat and not properly cleaning their hands or from the feaces of infected cats.
+Usually, humans contract toxoplasmosis from handling raw meat and not properly cleaning their hands or from the faeces of infected cats.

-If a cat develops toxoplasmosis, within the first 24 hours of being infected, they can shed the eggs in their feaces, which is a potential source of infection in humans.
-Due to this risk, it’s recommended that litter trays are cleaned every 24 hours, it also recommended that pregnant women don’t deal with cleaning litter trays, due to the risk of toxoplasmosis being increased from cat feaces in the litter tray.
+If a cat develops toxoplasmosis, within the first 24 hours of being infected, they can shed the eggs in their faeces, which is a potential source of infection in humans.
+Due to this risk, it’s recommended that litter trays are cleaned every 24 hours, it also recommended that pregnant women don’t deal with cleaning litter trays, due to the risk of toxoplasmosis being increased from cat faeces in the litter tray.